 If you’re a diehard N54 enthusiast, you know that there are very few aftermarket intake manifolds available for us.
-You might also know that Doc Race has been working to produce an intake manifold since 2016.
+Lucky for us, the Doc Race Intake Manifold is a great option!

 Walnut blasting is one of the most common maintenance tasks for the N54 engine to remove carbon buildup from the intake valves.
 Some shops or dealerships charge an arm and a leg for this service, but it can be done at home for much less!